keboola/developers-docs/cli/templates/structure/jsonnet-files/index.md

 - Returns `componentId` of the Snowflake writer.
   - Returns `keboola.wr-db-snowflake` for AWS stacks.
   - Returns `keboola.wr-snowflake-blob-storage` for Azure stacks.
+  - Returns `keboola.wr-db-snowflake-gcs` for GCP stacks and BigQuery backend.
+  - Returns `keboola.wr-db-snowflake-gcs-s3` for GCP stacks and Snowflake backend.

 --------------------------------------